South-Paw/salien-script-js/README.md

 ## 🌈 Features

-* Easy to install, run and update 🎉
+* 🎉 Easy to install, run and update
-* Update checker and log notifications ✉️
+* ✉️ Update checker and log notifications
-* Same logic as the [PHP version](https://github.com/SteamDatabase/SalienCheat) (we almost have parity) 👽
+* 👽 Same logic as the [PHP version](https://github.com/SteamDatabase/SalienCheat) (we almost have parity)
-* Pick your own steam group 👌
+* 👌 Pick your own steam group
-* Works well with multiple tokens/scripts 👥
+* 👥 Works well with multiple tokens/scripts
-* Name your running scripts 👀
+* 👀 Name your running scripts
+* 🐳 Docker support
+* ☁️ Heroku support

 > Note: We'll try our best to keep this version up to date with the PHP and other versions!
 Suggestions welcome.